batliwalaa/blazor-fluxor-persistence/README.md

 Fluxor state persistence for web blazor application using LocalStorage.
 Currently supports LocalStorage only.
+Supports LocalStorage persistence only which is default, if set to other options - state will not persist.

 ## Usage
 In Program.cs file Add UsePersistence to FluxorOptions